-We thank Vern Paxson and Marc Dacier, for their early feedback on the design and effects of the WINE sampling strategy.
+We thank Vern Paxson and Marc Dacier, for their early feedback on the the design and effects of the WINE sampling strategy.
 The data analyzed in this paper is available for follow-on research as the reference data set WINE-2012-006.
+Research was sponsored by the Defense Threat Reduction Agency and was accomplished under contract No. HDTRA1-10-1-0120.
 Research was also sponsored by the Army Research Laboratory and was accomplished under Cooperative Agreement Number W911NF-09-2-0053.